muhammadhoti/create_fb_post/README.md

-Give Following Props To Post Component name : "<Your Name>" dp : "<Link Of Your Profile Picture>" description :"<post Description>"
+Give Following Props To Post Component <br />
+name : "<Your Name>"
+dp : "<Link Of Your Profile Picture>" description :"<post Description>"